Orange-V05/Watermark-Removal/README.md

 Preparing training datasets for other vision tasks

+📄 References
+You can view the references and background research for this project in the References.docx file.

 🤝 Contributions
 Feel free to fork, improve, or report issues.
 Pull requests are welcome!